aligator/NoGo/README.md

 ## Features
 * parsing .gitignore files
 * loading file trees with several .gitignore files
-* fs.WalkDir and afero.Walk wrappers which ignore all ignored files
+* fs.WalkDir WalkDirFunc implementation (and afero.Walk (see below))
+* customizable ignore filename (instead of .gitignore)
 * full compatibility with git
-* customizable ignore filename (instead of .gitignore)

 As far as I could test it, it handles .gitignore files the same way as git.
-If you find an inconsistency with git, create a new Issue.
+If you find an inconsistency with git, please create a new Issue.
 The goal is to provide the exact same .gitignore handling.

 ## Usage